-Mod Ref Part Modification Reason MM35 Part A Amend first point of Part A: Latimer Rep ID.229 (Main) How delivery of the first phase of business accommodation-in each employment area-is tied to occupation of housing to provide an alignment between jobs and housing, and any future review of employment allocations will need to take account of market dynamics and best practice and avoid sterilisation of parcels of land.
-To provide additional flexibility in providing a balanced delivery of employment and residential uses.
-MM36 Part A Amend first point at top of page 72: Latimer SoCG (SCG06) (Minor) Creation of the Rapid Transit System to enable a fast rapid commute for residents to and from all neighbourhoods within the Garden Community to key areas of employment, including the new A120 business park and centres as well as those outside of the Garden Community, such as the University of Essex, Colchester City Centre, Colchester General Hospital, Colchester Business Park and Colchester Sports Park.
-Consistency with Council policy wording in GC Policy 1.
-'Colchester Business Park' is not on the RTS Route, as it terminates at Colchester Park and Ride.
-MM37 Justification (page 74) the study also recommends the provision of appropriate flexible Commercial , Business and Service uses and office Latimer Rep ID.229 (Minor) space concentrated in the North and South Neighbourhood Centres.
-To provide additional flexibility in allowing evidence and masterplanning to appropriately account for employment land and other employment generating uses in the neighbourhood centres.
-MM38 Justification Insert additional sentence/para to justification page 76 to read: Latimer Main Matter 5 Hearing Statement (HS5.1)
+Mod Ref Part Modification MM35 Part A Amend first point of Part A: How delivery of the first phase of business accommodation in each employment area is tied to occupation of housing to provide an alignment between jobs and housing, and any future review of employment allocations will need to take account of market dynamics and best practice and avoid sterilisation of parcels of land.
+MM36 Part A Amend first point at top of page 72:

-(Main) To provide additional clarity over the aim of achieving one Student and retired households are excluded from the job per household. ambition to achieve one job per household.
+MM38 Justification Insert additional sentence/para to justification page 76 to read: Student and retired households are excluded from the ambition to achieve one job per household.
+MM37 Justification (page 74) the study also recommends the provision of appropriate flexible Commercial, Business and Service uses and office space concentrated in the North and South Neighbourhood Centres.
+Creation of the Rapid Transit System to enable a fast rapid commute for residents to and from all neighbourhoods within the Garden Community to key areas of employment, including the new A120 business park and centres as well as those outside of the Garden Community, such as the University of Essex, Colchester City Centre, Colchester General Hospital, Colchester Business Park and Colchester Sports Park.